rpicard/explore-flask/3-environment.md

 ### What to keep out of version control

 I usually keep a file out of version control for one of two reasons.
 Either it’s clutter, or it’s a secret.
 Compiled files, e.g. `.pyc` files and virtual environments (if you’re not using virtualenvwrapper for some reason) are examples of clutter.
 They don’t need to be in version control because they can be generated from `.py` files and `requirements.txt` respectively.
 API keys, application secret keys, and database credentials are examples of secrets.
-They shouldn’t be in version control because they’re exposure would be a massive breach of security.
+They shouldn’t be in version control because their exposure would be a massive breach of security.

 { NOTE: When making security related decisions, I assume that my repository will become public at some point.
 This means keeping secrets out, and never assuming that a security hole won’t be found because, “Who’s going to guess that they could do that?” }